 Learn moreProgress is underway on the new grid-scale battery storage system located at Robert Service Way in Whitehorse.
 Once complete, the new battery storage system will help Yukon Energy meet peak demands for electricity during the winter and improve the reliability of the Yukon grid.
 The battery site is located on Kwanlin Dün First Nation Settlement Land that has…

-Learn moreBuying power from the Atlin Hydro Expansion project is one of three key potential projects outlined in our 10-Year Renewable Electricity Plan.
-When complete, the Atlin Hydro Expansion project will increase the amount of dependable renewable hydroelectricity available in Yukon to meet winter peaks for power and growing demands for clean…
+Learn moreBuying power from the Atlin Hydro Expansion project will increase the amount of dependable renewable hydroelectricity available in Yukon to meet winter peaks for power and growing demands for clean energy.
+The project is expected to add 8 megawatts of dependable capacity to Yukon’s grid.
+That’s about the same as increasing the…

 Learn moreIn 2021, high water damaged the boat lock when we opened it to pass more water out of the Southern Lakes.
 As a result, repairs are now needed.
 Over the years, and through our most recent round of boat lock engagement, we have heard that flood mitigation in the Southern Lakes…

 Learn moreYukon Energy is upgrading its distribution system in Dawson City.
-Visit this page for planned outage information.
+Work has been completed for 2024 and will resume in spring of 2025.
 Why do we need to do this?
 We know that demand for electricity in Dawson is growing.
-As the second fastest-growing community in the Yukon, the addition of people, homes and community infrastructure…
+As the second fastest-growing community in the Yukon, the addition…

 Learn more